Content on this page was generated by AI and has not been manually reviewed.

 Can nslookup measure DNS performance?

 Not directly. nslookup doesn’t display latency by default.
 You measure performance by timing nslookup commands or using a separate timing tool, then calculate averages across multiple queries and servers.
-How to download sql server 2014 in windows 10 the ultimate guide
+Discover the real reason why your discord server is down and how to fix it fast 2026

 How do I test multiple DNS servers with nslookup?